 I LOVE Thai iced tea, and I mean love.
 I also love popsicles, so why not combine the best of both worlds with these delicious and refreshing Boba Thai Iced tea popsicles?

-The Republic of Tea Thai Iced Tea is larger tea bags that each makes a quart of tea, and the Wangderm brand is individual bags for when you only want one glass.
+The Republic of Tea Thai Iced Tea is larger tea bags that each makes a quart of tea, and the Wangderm Authentic Thai Iced Tea comes in individual bags for when you only want one glass.
 The Republic of tea brand has annatto for coloring where the Wangderm brand uses food dye for its orange color.
 I prefer to have as little food dye in my diet as possible so I was thrilled to see there was a choice to have Thai iced tea without it.
 I of course made both to taste test and both tasted pretty similar to the Thai iced teas I have had before.
 I decided to make a combo of both for these popsicles.

 I steeped the hot tea with simple syrup to lightly sweeten it.
 Traditional Thai Iced tea is on the sweeter side so I used a little less sweetener so it was only lightly sweetened instead of way too sweet and no one would want to drink it after a sip or two.
 I also let the tea bags steep a few more minutes than the directions called for so it would have a deeper flavor and richer color.
 Be careful though since steeping for too long will lend to a more bitter tea, even with sweetener added.

-These popsicle and ice cream molds from World Market are my favorite ones I own.
+These Norpro popsicle and ice cream molds my favorite ones I own.
 They are clear enough so you can make even layers and they are really easy to unmold.
 I have two of these and they both get used several times a week all summer long.
 I already owned two and for this post I purchased two more so I could make 40 popsicles at once!
 Good thing I have a giant freezer.

 You can make these popsicles a few different ways if you want them completely mixed, or in layers.
 When I order Thai iced tea when out to eat at our favorite Thai restaurant it comes with just the black tea and the sweetened condensed milk is added table side to make for an amazing presentation with the milk cascading down to the bottom of the glass giving the drink a gorgeous golden sunset appearance.
 When I order it to-go it is already completely mixed up.
 I went for a layered look with one set of popsicles.